Taming Temper Tantrums

 - Stick to a routine—Children have somewhat predictable needs for food and sleep.
 Schedules help your child know what to expect every day.

 - Knowing your child and their limits—This means being flexible enough to change your day around your child's moods, especially when they are hungry or tired.

 - Offering your child a few choices to provide a sense of control over their environment.

 - Praising your child for positive behavior

 - Keeping objects that spark temper tantrums out of sight, such as a complex puzzle they find frustrating

 - Picking your battles and accommodating your child when the request is reasonable

 Temper Tantrum Tips

-- Investigate—Spend time understanding why your child is getting upset to determine if he or she needs comfort, for example.
+—Spend time understanding why your child is getting upset to determine if they need comfort or are hurt, for example.

-- Use Distractions—Redirect your child by asking him or her to play a game, read a book, or play with a toy.
+—Redirect your child by asking them to play a game, read a book, or play with a toy.
 Changing locations, such as going outside, may also help distract your child.

-- When to Respond—While some behaviors can be ignored, others must be responded to immediately, such as hitting or kicking someone or throwing items.
+—While some behaviors can be ignored, others must be responded to right away, such as hitting or kicking someone or throwing items.
 Stay firm and communicate that these are not acceptable behaviors.

-- Encourage Breaks—When your child can't be reasoned with, it's best to have him take a short break.
+—When your child can't be reasoned with, it's best to have them take a short break.
 After the break, talk over what happened.

 What To Avoid